 Structure and Emphasis

-School of Social Work departments house large, broad areas of interest.
+The school's departments house large, broad areas of interest.
 As an MSW@USC student, you will choose a specific department of study when you begin your classes:

 You will begin your studies with a foundation in social work principles and practice and then build on that core knowledge to support your learning in one of the three departments.
 Your studies will be strengthened through field education.